wtraylor/modular_megafauna_model/paper.md

 To my knowledge, none of these implementations is reusable across different DGVMs, though.

 MMM is a C++ library that is supposed to be coupled with a dynamic vegetation model into a complete ecosystem model.
-The vegetation model provides forage, which the herbivores consume, and information about environmental conditions like air temperature.
+The vegetation model provides forage, which the herbivores consume, as well as information about environmental conditions like air temperature.
 This way, herbivores and vegetation dynamically influence each other, namely through forage removal and nutrient cycling.

 Herbivores are simulated in distinct spatial units, which have no absolute area size because all calculations are done on a per-area basis.